Professional workspace with documents and laptop

 6. Revisions

-Revisions come in two flavors: the rounds included during the initial build, and the ongoing monthly edits included with every subscription tier.
+Revisions come in two flavors: the rounds included during the initial build, and the ongoing monthly edits included with every Plan tier.

 Build-phase revisions